microsoft/UFO/model_worker/README.md

 ### If you use QWEN as the Agent

 1. QWen (Tongyi Qianwen) is a LLM developed by Alibaba.
 Go to [QWen](https://dashscope.aliyun.com/) and register an account and get the API key.
 More details can be found [here](https://help.aliyun.com/zh/dashscope/developer-reference/activate-dashscope-and-create-an-api-key?spm=a2c4g.11186623.0.0.7b5749d72j3SYU) (in Chinese).
-2. Install the required packages dashscope or uncomment it in the `requirements.txt`.
+2. Install the required packages dashscope or run the `install.py` with `-qwen` options.
 ```bash
 pip install dashscope
 ```